auchenberg/kenneth.io/source/_posts/2013-07-15-the-messy-state-of-web-notifications-in-chrome-safari-blink-webkit.md

 	    attribute DOMString[] privilegedFeatures;
 	};

-This means we have WebKit builds out there, where you need to call the function ```permissionLevel``` to get the current permisssion state.
+This means we got WebKit builds out there, where you need to call the function ```permissionLevel``` to get the current permisssion state.
 So even with a standard in place, we need to handle the different versions of the standard.

 That's messy!